k250055-Aliyan/A2--25k-0055-/README.md

 - Buyer::receiveMessage()
 - Seller::receiveMessage()

-💡 Explanation:
+💡Explanation / Reasoning:
-This simulates the PakWheels feature where buyers can directly contact the seller of a specific car listing to ask questions or negotiate price.
+This feature allows communication between buyer and seller.
+In real platforms like PakWheels, users can directly contact sellers for inquiries.
+In our system, this is implemented using the Message class which handles buyer-seller communication for a specific listing.